 If you go up outside of the festival, you can save 40% to 60% off the cost.
 Outside of the festival, expect to pay about £100.00 to £150.00 per person for a group flight.
 If you want an exclusive balloon (just you and your partner or family for instance) the cost goes up per person.

-There are several companies that operate in or near Bristol, and we’d recommend comparing prices and offerings from Bailey Balloons, Bristol Balloons, and Viator.
+There are several companies that operate in or near Bristol, and we’d recommend comparing prices and offerings from Bailey Balloons, Bristol Balloons, and th several options on Viator.
 All three offer year-round flights as well as flights during the Bristol Balloon Fiesta.
 Be sure to read all the terms and know the policy for what happens if your flight is cancelled.

 Can I see the Balloons from outside Ashton Court Estate?